 Modern chemical engineers are concerned with attempting to convert raw materials into useful items for society.
 Also focusing on pioneering techniques such as nanotechnology and bioengineering.

-Most institutions will have continuous assessment for this area in the form of module essays, coursework and reports.
+Most institutions will have continuous assessments for this area in the form of module essays, coursework and reports.
 Other options include design and research projects which will be assessed via written reports and presentations.
 Written examinations are generally held at the end of each term for the majority of courses.

-Students will gain an insight into chemistry, engineering, IT and materials science as well as learning about management, economics and the safety of modern science.
-The skills gathered through research projects and group work will be valuable for employment upon graduation.
+Students will gain an insight into Chemistry, Engineering, IT and materials science as well as learning about Management, Economics and the safety of modern science.
+The skills gathered through research projects, and group work will be valuable for employment upon graduation.

-Students who choose to attend university will find that they obtain a range of skills which are transferable through life and employment.
+Students who choose to attend university will find that they obtain a range of skills which are transferable to life and employment.
 Individuals will gain skills within time management, organisation, working towards a deadline and social skills through presentation and group work.

-Chemical engineers are some of the most employable within the modern market, and are a part of one of the best paying professions in the country.
+Chemical engineers are some of the most employable within the modern market and are a part of one of the best paying professions in the country.
 This degree opens up many career options with graduates completing ground-breaking scientific research, working as a field engineer or working as senior management.